Here is the script for question 4 of my CCR:

 Me: Thanks!
 I’m excited too.
 It’s been a lot of hard work, but I’m really proud of how it’s turning out.
 Can’t wait to show you!

 Friend: For sure.
-Hit me up if you need anything!
+Let me know if you need anything!

 Me: Will do.
 Talk soon!